-January 31st is Backward Day - a day to do everything backwards!
-You can try reading backwards, eat your meal starting with a dessert, walk backwards, talk backwards, or play a game backwards: from the finish line to the start.
+January 31st is Backward Day ~ a day to do everything backwards!
+You can try reading backwards, eating your meal starting with a dessert, walking backwards, talking backward, or playing a game backwards: from the finish line to the start.
 Your imagination is the limit!
-To commemorate the day, Adrian is wearing his sweater and his cap backwards, while spelling his name using painted Haida sticks assembled as the letters of his name A-D-R-I-A-N. The trick is however, to spell his name backwards!
+To commemorate the day, Adrian, while wearing his sweater and a hat backwards, is spelling his name using painted Haida sticks assembled as letters of his name A-D-R-I-A-N. The trick is, however, to spell his name backwards!

-Once children had satisfied their creativity and finished decorating Haida sticks with markers, they assembled them to represent the letters of their names.
+Once Adrian satisfied his creativity and finished decorating Haida sticks with markers, he assembled them to represent the letters of his names.
 It was a great language and alphabet letter recognition exercise as well, as Adrian had to figure out how to make sticks to look like A-D-R-I-A-N.

 And, to commemorate the Backward Day, Adrian is spelling his name backwards!

-Backward Day is a lot of fun for children.
-Did you do anything backwards on January 31st?
+Backward Day is a lot of fun for children (definitely for mine!).
+Have you done anything backwards on January 31st?